 Yes, system transfers can be performed through the official System Transfer function to other consoles with CFW (inconsistencies may occur if the target console is unmodified).
 Tickets for illegitimate titles (homebrew) will not transfer, but the titles can be made to reappear with faketik.
 Make sure that you do not perform a wireless transfer, as this will delete illegitimate titles.
 CFW will remain on both consoles.

 How do I change the system language of a Japanese 3DS?

 The only way to change the system language of a Japanese 3DS to a language other than Japanese is to perform a region change.
-Note that this is very likely to break the Nintendo eShop on your device, which means you will be unable to update your games whether they are in-region or out-of-region.
+Note that this is very likely to break the Nintendo eShop on your console, which means you will be unable to update your games whether they are in-region or out-of-region.